leangjia/blender_docs/trunk/blender_docs/manual/physics/rigid_body/properties/settings.rst

    in the :menuselection:`Object --> Rigid Body` menu.

    Calculate Mass
-      Automatically calculate mass values for rigid body objects based on its volume.
+      Automatically calculate mass values for rigid body objects based on their volume.
       There are many useful presets available from the menu, listing real-world objects.

       .. note::